 An item was posted on a LinkedIn forum for CIM (Chartered Institute of Marketing) members asking whether Profit should be added to the Ps.
 As was pointed out by many members, profit is an outcome of marketing strategies, not an element to be deployed to achieve it, but the poster had many supporters.
 Would members of the Chartered Institute of Accountants so blithely start redefining double-entry bookkeeping?
-Only last week, Duracell’s International CMO was setting out the 7Ps that she says define her brand: Purpose, Passion, Profit, Politics, Planet, People and Points of Difference (to be fair, she was not expressly attempting to redefine the marketing mix).
+In 2018, Duracell’s International CMO was setting out the 7Ps that she said define her brand: Purpose, Passion, Profit, Politics, Planet, People and Points of Difference (to be fair, she was not expressly attempting to redefine the marketing mix).

 Performance, Passion, Profit, Pleasure, Planet and all the rest are not levers that can be pulled to fulfil the requirements of a marketing strategy and achieve the marketing objectives, however valuable the notions might be in consideration of strategy development.
 The apparent lack of understanding of one of the key marketing concepts amongst many of those involved in, and close to the profession, does little to create confidence amongst other disciplines.
 It is in part a reflection of the fact that anyone can – and frequently does – call themselves a marketer, without the need for any qualifications.
 A profession, unsure about one of its key conceptual tools, has a problem in establishing credibility.